cameronphchen/Use_SRM/README.md

 ## Which SRM should I use?
 1. If you are pushing for predictive performance, go for SRM.
 2. If you are giving a quick try of SRM, use Non-probabilistic SRM.
+The performance is close to SRM with many subjects, and it's also much faster.

 ##What do I need to modify:
 1. options in run_algo_only.py.
 (1) input_path is where you store the brain maps X. The data file name with its full path should be options['input_path']+args.datapath.
 (2) working_path is where some of the intermediate results are stored.
 (3) output_path is where the generated W and S are stored.
-(4) mask_path is where the regularization matrices are stored.
-It should be exactly the same as out_path in compute_regularization_mat.py.
-If you do not need to run spatial SRM, you can put a random path here and it would not do anything.

 ##Input and Output format
 1. Input brain maps X: